noiseprotocol/noise_spec/noise.md

    `kernel.ClearHash()`.
 If `dummy_s` is `True` sets `s` to empty.
 If `dummy_rs` is `True` sets `rs` to empty.
 Then returns two new sessions by calling `kernel.Split()` and copying the returned kernels and all session state into two new sessions.
+Then erases all data from the current session.

  * **`WriteTransportMessage(buffer, final, payload)`**:  Takes an empty byte buffer, a `final` boolean indicating whether this is the final transport